Devotions

 The Price of Arguing

 I read a news article about a man who parked his car in a marina parking lot.
 While he was gone, the river rose and completely engulfed his car.
-That was terrible, but what happened while this occurred was even worse.
-The people who could have pulled the car to safety did nothing but argue. […]
+That […]

 Read More